 If the latter option sounds appealing, we invite you to contact us for a hassle-free offer.
-We buy houses for cash in Los Angeles and throughout Southern California, and the whole process is quick, simple, and hassle-free.
+We buy houses in Los Angeles for cash and the whole process is quick, simple, and hassle-free.
 You pay no commission fees or closing costs, and our offers are highly competitive.

 If you prefer to go with a Realtor, keep reading…

 2. Compare as Many Options as You Can